oitzhaky/Home_Automation/README.md

 * Get notified by the web application with the current status of the appliances and important notifications.

 ## Base Repository, Module
-We made this using these technologies.
+We made this using these technologies:

 * [Jquery](https://jquery.com/)
 * [SQlite](https://www.sqlite.org)